idarapatrick/Negpod21-Crop-Mgt-System/README.md

 6. Set up MySQL server if you don't have one already installed on your system.
 7. Create a new database named "crop_mgmt" in MySql Server.
 Remember to add your mysql credentials in the main.py
 8. Run main.py
+Note: Before running the application make sure that all dependencies are properly installed

+## Usage Instructions
+To use the application follow these steps:

+1. Start the program by running "main.py" file located in the "src" directory.
+2. The main menu will appear with options.

 # The welcoming message will be:

 ![Start of The Application](images/image.png)